robokow/hyde/_posts/2015-2-11-How-To-Change-Jekyll-Theme.md

 <li>Edit the new _config.yml that came with your new theme to suite your needs</li>
 </ul>

+<h3>Troubleshooting</h3>
+For some reason the posts didn't show up initially.
+That was a bummer.
+Why?
+I found out that it was because I had copied my backup files of the posts into the new folder as well.
+Due to this the posts didn't show up.
+Deleting the backup files did the trick.

 <!--
 <h2>Jekyll Bootstrap</h2>
 With Jekyll Bootstrap it's pretty straightforward to change your theme.
 All you need to do is <a href="http://jekyllbootstrap.com/usage/jekyll-quick-start.html">install it</a>.
 Dir into the installation and change the theme with this one simple command.